 - Among the most likely to seek out responsible products whenever possible (86% vs. 76% Millennial male)

 - Among the most likely to hold companies accountable for producing results (86% vs. 77% Millennial male)

 Male Millennial: Millennial males, while still proponents of CSR efforts are less enthusiastic than their female counterparts.
 For this audience, CSR is more of a reputation protector than a purchase driver:

 - Most likely to say they won’t pay attention to a company’s CSR efforts until something goes wrong (64% vs. 53% Millennial female)

-- 83% would purchase a product with a social or environmental benefit, if given the opportunity (vs. 90% Millennial female)
+- 83% would purchase a product with a social or environmental benefit if given the opportunity (vs. 90% Millennial females)

 - Prioritize data and numbers related to impact (30% vs. 18% Millennial female) over stories

 Affluent Millennial ($100,000+ HH income): One of the more supportive segments of CSR efforts, this group is willing to put dollars, donations, or “do-good” actions in front of the issues they care about.
 Affluent Millennials are dedicated to doing the right thing whether or not they see the results of such actions:

 - Most likely to say they’d switch brands to one that supports a good cause (95% vs. 85% U.S. average)

 - Most likely to follow donation intent with action, 82% of affluent Millennials said they’d donate to a charity and 81% have donated in the past 12 months